Divorced, dating and wondering what the hell happened?

 That means no meeting him on his turf, no driving to his area of town, no going out of your way.
 If this is a first date, keep yourself safe and consider meeting him somewhere close to your office or your neighborhood.
 You are laying the groundwork for the future of a potential relationship.
 Don’t skimp on the things you want to get out of it.

 And make sure he is willing to go out of his way for you before investing time and energy into him.
-No need to worry, if he turns out the be the guy for you, you’ll have plenty of opportunity to go our of your way for him, too.
+No need to worry, if he turns out the be the guy for you, you’ll have plenty of opportunities to go out of your way for him, too.

 Always Have an Out